Gonzalomarcylabschool/Fall-23-Sequoyah/Mod-1/1-0-0-lecture-intro_to_node/README.md

 * Understand what a package.json is.
 * Know the difference between npm package imports vs local modules
 * What are npm scripts are and how to run them.
-* How to run tests.
-* How to read basic tests.

 ### Key Terms / Commands